-Our Congregation’s Jews-by-Choice Programme gives instruction in the basic belief system and practise of Judaism, from a Progressive, liberal point of view, as well as a basic command of the Hebrew language for the purposes of following the prayer service.
+The Jews-by-Choice Programme gives instruction in the basic belief system and practice of Judaism, from a Progressive, Liberal point of view, as well as a basic knowledge of the Hebrew language for the purposes of following the prayer service.
 The course is recognised by the South African Union of Progressive Judaism and therefore by the World Union of Progressive Judaism (the largest organised Jewish body in the world).
-It runs for a minimum of a 12-15 month period, enabling you to experience the full festival cycle, and to become acculturated into the Jewish People.
+The course runs for a minimum of 12-15 months, enabling you to experience the full cycle of festivals and to become acculturated into the Jewish People.
 This process will be enhanced by your active participation in all congregational activities.
-The more you participate, the more you will gain from the programme and a positive approach to your studies and congregational life during the year ahead will better prepare you for your future involvement in our congregation and as a member of the Jewish people; since becoming Jewish is more than just an accumulation of factual knowledge but rather a complete way of life.
+The more you participate, the more you will gain from the programme and a positive approach to your studies and congregational life during the year ahead will better prepare you for your future involvement in our congregation and as a member of the Jewish people.
+Becoming Jewish is more than just an accumulation of factual knowledge but rather a complete way of life.

 Taking on a new religious identity is not a frivolous thing.
-In fact, it can be one of the most profound steps in a person’s life.
-Our Rabbi invites those interested in Judaism to enroll in the Introduction to Judaism class.
-This class, which meets weekly at Bet David, includes one-on-one study with our Rabbi, the opportunity to attend worship services, and instruction on the ways in which one can become involved in our community in accordance with one’s interests and skills.
+It is one of the most profound steps one could take.
+Bet David invites those interested in Judaism to enrol in the Introduction to Judaism class.
+This class, which under normal circumstances meets weekly at Bet David.
+However, since March 2020 classes have been conducted via Zoom.
 Choosing Judaism is a highly personal journey and not bound by a time frame, but when a student is ready to join the faith, he or she comes before a Rabbinic Beit Din.
-If you are interested in starting your journey, please get in touch with our office to schedule an appointment with Rabbi Schell (email@example.com).
+Should you wish to explore conversion further please contact the office via email; firstname.lastname@example.org